 “An amphibolic pathway is a biochemical pathway that includes both anabolic and catabolic processes.”

 In 1961, B. Davis coined the term amphibolic pathway.
-Any biochemical pathway which involves both metabolic processes i.e. catabolism and anabolism is known as an amphibolic pathway.
+A biochemical pathway, which involves both catabolism and anabolism is known as an amphibolic pathway.
 The amphibolic pathway can be best explained by Krebs’ cycle.

 Also Read: Kreb’s Cycle

 Respiration is the breakdown of the complex compounds into simple ones to produce energy molecule, ATP.
 Hence the process is called catabolic process and the pathway is termed as a catabolic pathway.
 Actually, respiration is the result of both making and breaking.
 When energy is required, proteins or fatty acids are broken down to form acetyl-CoA and further processes of respiration occur.
 This is catabolism.
-When the body requires fatty acids or proteins, respiratory pathway stops and the same acetyl-CoA is utilized and fatty acids are manufactured via respiration.
+When the body requires fatty acids or proteins, respiratory pathway stops and the same acetyl-CoA is utilized and fatty acids are manufactured.
 This process of synthesis is termed as anabolism.
 Thus we can say respiration is the sum process of catabolism and anabolism.
-Hence, the respiratory pathway is known as an amphibolic pathway.
+Products of the Krebs cycle and glycolysis act as a precursor for the synthesis of fats, proteins, etc. Hence, the respiratory pathway is known as an amphibolic pathway.

 Also Read: Human Respiratory System